 You can refer to the CFM chart for other sizes at the end of this guide.

 Here is why you need this minimum CFM and tank size.

 In what range of air pressure should you use an impact wrench?

 Air compressors are measured, at least in part, by the amount of air pressure (PSI) they produce and the airflow (CFM).

-Even if you’re not particularly familiar with air compressors, you can probably guess why air pressure is important.
+Even if you’re unfamiliar with air compressors, you can probably guess why air pressure is important.

 The higher the air pressure, the more power the tool has.
 Likewise, the amount of air flowing is also important.

-Before you continue, you need to understand the difference between air pressure and airflow units.
+Before continuing, you need to understand the difference between air pressure and airflow units.

 CFM (cubic feet per minute) is the mass of air flowing per minute.